gabehollombe-aws/step-functions-workshop/website/content/_index.md

 ## Wrapping Up

-**Congratulations**!
+### Congratulations!

-If you’ve taken the time to work through all of the steps in this workshop, you’re now well equipped with the knowledge and experience to begin orchestrating your own service collaborations with AWS Step Functions.
+If you’ve taken the time to work through all of the steps in this workshop, you’re now well equipped with the basic knowledge and experience required to begin orchestrating your own service collaborations with AWS Step Functions.

-### What we didn't cover

-TODO: discuss further learning like:
-- Activities
-- Map and Wait states
-- where to learn more
+Thanks for choosing to spend your valuable time working through this material.

+### Further Learning

+{{% notice tip %}}
+Did you know that Step Functions can do more than just orchestrate Lambda functions together?<br/><br/>See the points below for some other exciting capabilities that we didn't cover in this workshop.
+{{% /notice %}}

+**[Activities](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-activities.html)** are an AWS Step Functions feature that **enables you to have a task in your state machine where the work is performed by a worker that can be hosted anywhere**, including Amazon Elastic Compute Cloud (Amazon EC2), Amazon Elastic Container Service (Amazon ECS), mobile devices, or anywhere else you can have a process poll the AWS Step Functions API over HTTPS.

+**The [Map](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) state can be used to run a set of steps for each element of an input array.** While the Parallel state executes multiple branches of steps using the same input, a Map state will execute the same steps for multiple entries of an array in the state input.

+**The [Wait](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-wait-state.html) state delays the state machine from continuing for a specified time.** You can choose either a relative time, specified in seconds from when the state begins, or an absolute end time, specified as a timestamp.

+**Step Functions can integrate directly with _many_ other AWS Services** including AWS Batch, Amazon DynamoDB, Amazon ECS and Fargate, Amazon SQS and SNS, AWS Glue, Amazon Sagemaker, and more!
+Check out the [full list of AWS service integrations](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-service-integrations.html) for more info.

+### Next Steps

+If you'd like to continue your Step Functions learning journey, the best next step is to read through the [Developer Guide](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html).
+After that, check out some [sample projects](https://docs.aws.amazon.com/step-functions/latest/dg/create-sample-projects.html).
+Finally, you can browse relevant webinars, blog posts, reference architectures, videos, and more at the [AWS Step Functions Resources](https://aws.amazon.com/step-functions/resources/) page.

 ### Cleaning up